hellstorm-software/Kult-Rising/readme.md

         - added 3 demo rooms
 - removed dev items from lootable containers lootpool
 - added to level 0 cluster 2 (100%)
+    - added 2 new exits and ~ 8 new areas

 ----------------------------------------------------------